 Economy & Small Business

 Considering the presidential election cycle, terrorist threats at home and abroad and President Obama’s attempt to nominate a new justice of the Supreme Court, the coming months are certain to bring their fair share of drama.
 However, in the midst of these contentious circumstances, it’s important to note what isn’t adding to the turmoil for a change.
+Because of the Bipartisan Budget Act of 2015, there has been no threat or even talk of a government shutdown this year.

 Like most rhetoric coming from President Barack Obama, his latest budget was filled with initiatives that sound good until you get into the details, especially the details regarding how to pay for these initiatives.
 This couldn’t have been more clear than in the method he proposed to deal with health threats to society posed by diseases like cancer and conditions like opioid abuse.
+While the president saw the value of enlisting biomedical and scientific researchers to deal with these problems, his proposed plan to pay for these policies is extremely irresponsible.

 In what has become an annual event, last week President Obama released a budget proposal that has no basis in reality.
 This year, he again ignored our nation’s crushing burden of debt and the outdated entitlement programs that are driving it and instead offered a proposal that raises taxes on job creators and proposes billions of dollars of additional spending for new government programs.